Here's a little something I painted a few months ago. Above you can see that I've laid in a bit of an ébauche.

 I love how that top right corner is an abstract painting all on its own.
 Below is the preparatory drawing for the painting:

 His name is Bishop.
 He keeps exactly three square feet of floor warm and takes care of any extra pigs' ears that might be burdening my workspace.
-He also comes with a whistling snot feature to keep me from zoning out when I paint.
+He also comes with a whistling snot feature that acts like a meditation chime while I paint.